 What do we do?

 - We meet once a month, the second Saturday of the month, from 11 am to 1 pm.
 Meetings are announced in advance.
-They are usually at the Iowa City Public Library.
+They are usually at the Prairie Hill Co-housing Common House (140 Prairie Hill Lane, Iowa City).

 - As the Iowa City chapter of Citizens’ Climate Lobby (CCL), we advocate for legislation that puts a revenue-neutral fee on carbon.
 This entails, among other things, writing letters to and meeting with our Members of Congress and writing letters to the editor and op-ed pieces for local newspapers.
 Members of our group often attend the yearly CCL conference and lobbying in Washington D.C.